HD-Prot: A Protein Language Model for Joint Sequence-Structure Modeling with Continuous Structure Tokens: The Proposed Method: HD-Prot

-\textbf{Multimodal Protein Generation.} With the \textit{per-token distribution} learned in parallel, the sequence and structure tracks of the pLM employ different samplers, correspondingly.
-Taking residue $ i $ with temporary condition representation $ \vc_i^{(t_s)} $ as an example, the {masked sequence prediction} can be done by the vanilla categorical sampler:
+With the \textit{per-token distribution} learned in parallel, the sequence and structure tracks of the pLM employ different samplers, correspondingly.
+Taking residue $ i $ with temporary condition representation $ \bm{c}_i^{(t_s)} $ as an example, the {masked sequence prediction} can be done by the categorical sampler:

 where $ \tau_s $ is the generation temperature for protein sequences.
-Meanwhile, given a hidden condition representation $ \vc_i^{(t_z)} $, the {masked structure prediction} undergoes a reverse diffusion procedure of DDPM~\citep{ho2020denoising}, generating $ \hat{\vz}_i^{(0)} $ from a Gaussian noise over $ T' $ steps:
+Meanwhile, given a hidden condition representation $ \bm{c}_i^{(t_z)} $, the {masked structure prediction} undergoes a reverse diffusion procedure of DDPM~\citep{ho2020denoising}, generating $ \hat{\bm{z}}_i^{(0)} $ from a Gaussian noise over $ T' $ steps:

-where $ \tau_z $ controls the generation temperature for protein structure, $\delta$ is randomly sampled from the Gaussian distribution $\mathcal{N}(\mathbf{0}, \mI)$, and $\sigma_{t'}$ represents the noise level at denoising step $t'$~\citep{li2024autoregressive}.
+where $ \tau_z $ controls the generation temperature for protein structure, $\delta$ is randomly sampled from the Gaussian distribution $\mathcal{N}(\mathbf{0}, \bm{I})$, and $\sigma_{t'}$ represents the noise level at denoising step $t'$~\citep{li2024autoregressive}.
 The reverse procedure of DDPM naturally supports classifier-free guidance (CFG)~\citep{ho2022classifier}.
 In the context of multimodal protein modeling, we can consider the whole sequence track as the guidance condition, aiming to generate more self-consistent protein structure tokens.

 To recap, the \textbf{\textit{multimodal protein generation}} process follows the reverse diffusion language modeling process formulated in Equation~\ref{reverse}, starting from a state where the protein sequence and structure are either fully masked (for unconditional sequence-structure co-generation) or partially masked (for motif-scaffolding, structure prediction, and inverse folding).
 For each step of the iterative generation, the model predicts all masked tokens, then selectively retains a certain proportion of these predictions while re-masking the remainder for the next step.
 Detailed generation procedures are also provided in the Appendix~\ref{asec:cogen}-\ref{asec:cfg}.